mike99mac/nagios-doc/NagiosOnAlmaLinux.md

 service nagios restart
 ```

 Wait a while for Nagios to scan the hosts.
-Then you should see their status if you drill down into ``Hosts`` on the left side of the home page.
+Then you should see their status if you drill down into ``Hosts`` on the left side of the Nagios home page.